 Scotts Miracle-Gro has the placed engagement of its “youngest professionals top of mind,” and provides “unmatched benefits, opportunities to learn and grow through numerous development opportunities, and leaders who take the time to mentor” its young professional team members.
 An onsite wellness center “dedicated to healthful living” and a “leadership speaker series” are both offered throughout the year.
 And for young professionals who want to give back, SMG offers “Give Back to Gro” days, allowing team members to take a day to “philanthropically impact their communities.”

-Headquartered in Columbus, ScriptDrop welcomes “outstanding young professionals to be creative, passionate and excellent in the work they produce” in a “state-of-the-art” office environment.
-Team members at ScriptDrop enjoy “happy hours, kickball games and other fun activities,” along with “catered lunches, a free gym membership, mandatory mental health days, cozy rooms and flexible out of office schedules.”
+ScriptDrop is “more than just a startup company where cool and brilliant people work.”
+ScriptDrop is “a solution being developed and scaled by young professionals looking to change 1 billion lives by making medication more accessible,” and while doing so, these young professionals are “enhancing their own professional and personal life with the tools leadership provides.”
+The company “welcomes outstanding young professionals” to be “creative, passionate and excellent in the work they produce” in a “state-of-the-art” office environment.
+Team members enjoy “happy hours, kickball games and other fun activities,” along with “catered lunches, a free gym membership, mandatory mental health days, cozy rooms and flexible out of office schedules.”

 TOGETHER & COMPANY